-Our Program is designed to be flexible.
+The Program is designed to be flexible.
 We understand that teens have more and more demands for their time these days.
 That is why we have built in the ability to choose the sessions that work for you.
-This year we will be hosting 24 sessions before the confirmation ceremony.
-Students will have the option to choose 10 sessions that they are interested in attending.
-Session topics are chosen by our teen leaders to be interesting, engaging, and informative.
+This year there will be at least 24 sessions before the confirmation ceremony.
+Students will have the option to choose a minimum of 10 sessions that they are interested in attending.
+Session topics are chosen by our adult and teen leaders to be interesting, engaging, and informative.
 This way, students can choose topics that they are interested in as well as ones that fit their schedule.
 Most sessions will be held on Sundays starting at 5:30pm and ending at 7pm.
 There are a few sessions scheduled on Friday nights from 7 to 8:30pm.
 Service days will normally be held on Saturdays.
 Requirements to enter and complete the program can be found in the sections below.

 Requirements for Registration in Program